taylorjwright/r_and_p_versioning/README.md

 # r_and_p_versioning
 Repository for paper "Replication materials are great but software versioning still poses a problem for open science"

 The paper is rendered at each push to `main`.
-The rendered paper can be found in the `targets-runs` branch in the `rendered_paper` folder.
+The rendered paper can be found in the `targets-runs` branch in the `rendered_pdf` folder.

 ## Reproducing the results from the original paper